 These three categories are:

-Osteopaenia is a condition where there has been some loss of bone density, and bones are therefore weaker, but not frail enough to be considered osteoporosis (AIHW 2023).
+Osteopaenia is a condition in which there has been some loss of bone density, and bones are therefore weaker but not frail enough to be considered osteoporosis (AIHW 2024).

-In osteopaenia there is still some level of risk, but it is not as severe.
-Furthermore, an individual who has developed osteopaenia will not necessarily progress to having osteoporosis, but could be at greater risk of doing so (Healthdirect 2022).
+A person who has developed osteopaenia will not necessarily progress to having osteoporosis, but could be at greater risk of doing so (Healthdirect 2024).

 How Common is Osteoporosis?

-However, because it often doesn’t present with symptoms, osteoporosis is under-diagnosed and the exact prevalence is difficult to determine (AIHW 2023).
+Because osteoporosis often doesn’t present with symptoms, it’s likely to be underdiagnosed, with the exact prevalence is difficult to determine (AIHW 2024).

 Signs and Symptoms of Osteoporosis

-For this reason, it’s recommended that any person over 50 who suffers a broken bone from a minor accident or fall should be tested for osteoporosis (HBA 2020).
+For this reason, it’s recommended that any person over 50 who suffers a broken bone from a minor accident or fall should be tested for osteoporosis (Healthy Bones Australia 2023).

 The following signs and symptoms may suggest osteoporosis: